 Rumors began swirling earlier today that an East coast redhead with another life to live had joined a daytime soap.
 Turns out the redhead in question is none other than Melissa Archer, formerly of ABC and Prospect Park's "One Life to Live."
 Per Soap Opera Digest, Archer has joined the cast of NBC's "Days of our Lives" in an as yet to be named role.

-We've been hearing a lot about the talented cast that Open Book Productions and Bella Productions have assembled for "Beacon Hill" (see above), but this week we finally learned how viewers will be able to watch the show when it premieres Wednesday, March 5!
+We've been hearing a lot about the talented cast that Open Book Productions and Bella Productions have assembled for "Beacon Hill" (see above), but today we finally learned how we'll be able to watch the show when it premieres Wednesday, March 5th!

 Two years ago today the final television broadcast of "One Life to Live" aired on ABC.
-While the show would go on to have an additional forty episodes in 2013 via Prospect Park's The OnLine Network, this day marks the end of the soap’s 43-year run on the alphabet network.
+While the show would go on to have an additional forty episodes in 2013 via Prospect Park's The OnLine Network, this day marks the end of a 43 year run on ABC.